Constitutional Court Procedure Act

 (2) over six months have elapsed since its issue; or

-(3) the Constitutional Court has revoked the preliminary injunction ruling due to changes in circumstances or other special reasons in accordance with the procedural provision of the preceding Paragraph.
+(3) the Constitutional Court has revoked the preliminary injunction order due to changes in circumstances or other special reasons in accordance with the procedural provision of the preceding Paragraph.

 Article 44